SteveGilham/altcover/docs/AltCover.PowerShell/AltCover.Commands/AddAcceleratorCommand-apidoc.md

 Add one or more type abbreviations, like the built-in `[xml]` for `System.Xml.XmlDocument`.

-Add one or more type abbreviations, like the built-in `[xml]` for `System.Xml.XmlDocument`.
+Extends the built-in set of type abbreviations with user declared ones.
 Two common abbreviations are supplied as switch parameters, and then others can be added free-form.

 ```csharp
 Add-Accelerator -XDocument